cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 ## Monitoring

+By default the prometheus monitoring console is not accessible from external IP addresses.
+To change this, edit `nginx/conf.d/hockeypuck.conf` as appropriate.
-Browse to `https://FQDN/monitoring/prometheus` to access prometheus.
+Once done, browse to `https://FQDN/monitoring/prometheus` to access the monitoring console.
-If you don't want this to be public, edit `nginx/conf.d/hockeypuck.conf` to your liking.

 ## Obtaining a new keyserver dump